'Dark times' in Russia, as disabled dissident sent to die in jail

 "I call on the EU to impose sanctions as well," Latvian foreign minister Edgars Rinkēvičs said on Monday.

-But even if the EU were to blacklist 28 Russians linked to the case, as Austrevicius and other MEPs recently called for, campaigners fear it would do little to stop Putin's direction of travel — towards Stalinist-era terror.
+But even if the EU were to list all 28 Russians linked to the case, as Austrevicius and many other MEPs have called for, campaigners fear it would do little to stop Putin's direction of travel — towards Stalinist-era terror.

 "Russia is entering very dark times," Austrevicius said.

-Kara-Murza was arrested a few hours after he insulted Putin on US broadcaster CNN last April by saying he led a "regime of murderers".
+Kara-Murza was arrested hours after he insulted Putin on US broadcaster CNN last April by saying he led a "regime of murderers".

 His trial took place behind closed doors and the judge took just a few minutes to decide his fate.